ddmitov/camel-doctor/README.md

 ## Resources Directory

 ``{camel_doctor_application_directory}/resources`` is the home of all Camel Doctor support files, including the [Syntax::Highlight::Engine::Kate](https://metacpan.org/release/Syntax-Highlight-Engine-Kate) module.
-This directory and all files inside it must not be removed or renamed for the proper operation of Camel Doctor.
+This directory and all its files must not be removed or renamed for the proper operation of Camel Doctor.

 ## Developer Notes

 Camel Doctor handles Perl debugger output using the ``dbgformatter.pl`` script located in the resources directory.
 If the ``dbgformatter.pl`` script does not exist, an error message is displayed.

-This script can be modified without recompilation of the Camel Doctor binary provided that the following conditions are met:
+``dbgformatter.pl`` can be modified without recompilation of the Camel Doctor binary provided that the following conditions are met:

-1. ``dbgformatter.pl`` is not renamed.
+1. The file name is not changed.

 2. Perl debugger output is read from query string.